 Dr Mark Schuerch - Academic Contact

 Dr Mark Schuerch is a Physical Geographer with research interests in coastal processes and management, including coastal hydro- and morphodynamics.
 His specialisms include coastal and estuarine sediment dynamics, climate change and sea level rise, coastal ecosystems, coastal management, and coastal adaptation.
-Mark is also Deputy Director of the Lincoln Centre for Water and Planetary Health and Postgraduate Research Lead for the Department of Geography.Academic Staff List Make an Enquiry
+Mark is also Postgraduate Research Lead for the Department of Geography.Academic Staff List Make an Enquiry

 Potential areas of work are aligned with the Department's current research strengths and specialisms and include (but are not limited to):

 - Sustainable rural, agricultural and urban communities